-Mr. Morrison is the team leader of the firm’s executive compensation practice.
-His practice encompasses all aspects of executive compensation and employee benefits, focusing on the design and analysis of executive compensation arrangements and related corporate governance and disclosure matters.
+Mr. Morrison is Co-Chair of the Employee Benefits and Executive Compensation Group and the team leader of the executive compensation practice.
+His practice encompasses all aspects of executive compensation, focusing on the design and analysis of executive compensation arrangements and related corporate governance and disclosure matters.
 Mr. Morrison also has extensive experience advising on executive compensation and employee benefit issues in connection with mergers and acquisitions; corporate restructurings; and financings, including change of control and retention agreements and golden parachute excise tax mitigation strategies.

-Prior to joining Ogletree, Mr. Morrison practiced in New York for more than 20 years, the last 14 years with Shearman & Sterling LLP.
+Prior to joining Ogletree Deakins, Mr. Morrison practiced in New York for more than 20 years, the last 14 years with Shearman & Sterling LLP.

 - The design, implementation and tax structuring of executive compensation arrangements, including short and long-term incentive arrangements (cash and equity based); deferred compensation and supplemental executive retirement arrangements (including related insurance arrangements); change of control protections; employment, consulting and termination arrangements; and restrictive covenant agreements.

 - Tax and regulatory compliance matters, including federal and state withholding taxes; IRC Section 409A; IRC Section 162(m); IRC Section 280G; IRC Section 83(b); and IRC Section 4960.